 During the past couple of years I have been experimenting with VR quite a lot.
 Through creating fantasy-driven VR experiences, narrative ones and documentary, the feeling of ‘Mimicking life’ has always struck me to be an impossible goal when designing these experiences.
-The paradigm shift that AR suggets, is that at the core of the experience, you are the focus (iPod, iPhone, iLife).
+The paradigm shift that AR suggests, is that at the core of the experience, you are the focus (iPod, iPhone, iLife).
 As content is ‘interacting’ with your environment in a place of your choosing, we become numb to our ‘spidey-sense’ of detecting the fiction from the non-fiction and buy fully into more hybrid experiences.
 A good analogy is that ‘realistic’ VR experiences feel like Mocumentary films while with AR it feels more like Documentary (to me!).

 Twitter in Augmented Reality

 First off, in order to contextualize the real world to the digital world we need a bridge that allows us to understand some (very little but still) of the taught process that we go through between seeing things and thinking about ideas (yes, this ties perfectly into Peirce’s theory of signs and semiotics in general).
 To do that, we started by looking into another one of Apple’s new and upcoming innovations CoreML.
-At it’s essence CoreML is an optimized engine for running machine learning (pre-trained) models on iDevices.
-Apple also released quite a few pre-trained models themselves and so given our desire to classify objects from the real world we decided to use the Inception v3 model, which is trained to detect objects from images and classify them into a 1000 catagories.
+At it’s essence CoreML is an optimized engine for running machine learning (pretrained) models on iDevices.
+Apple also released quite a few pre-trained models themselves and so given our desire to classify objects from the real world we decided to use the Inception v3 model, which is trained to detect objects from images and classify them into a 1000 categories.